-Dead, number of missing rise in wildfire-ravaged California town
+Toll of dead, missing rises in wildfire-ravaged California town

 Two electric utilities say they sustained equipment problems close to the origins of the blazes around the time they were reported.

 Republican U.S. President Donald Trump is due to visit the fire zones on Saturday to meet displaced residents.
-Critics say Trump politicized the fires by blaming them, without supporting evidence, on forest mismanagement by California, a largely Democratic state.
+Critics say Trump politicized the fires by blaming them, without supporting evidence, on bad forest mismanagement by California, a largely Democratic state.
+Trump had threatened to withhold federal assistance.

-Cal Fire said 40 percent of the Camp Fire’s perimeter was contained, up from 35 percent, even as the blaze footprint grew 2,000 acres to 141,000 acres (57,000 hectares).
-The Woolsey fire was 57 percent contained.

 Smoke from the Camp Fire has spread far and wide.
-Public schools in Sacramento 90 miles (150 km) to the south, and as far away as San Francisco and Oakland, canceled classes for Friday because of poor air quality.
+Public schools in Sacramento 90 miles (145 km) to the south, and as far away as San Francisco and Oakland, canceled classes for Friday due to poor air quality.

 Many of those who survived the flames but lost homes stayed with friends or relatives or at American Red Cross shelters.

+Some of Paradise’s older residents who had lost their homes were concerned about where they would live.

+“I’m just very hopeful I can work something out for the future,” Norris Godsey, 82, told the San Francisco Chronicle at a church evacuation center in Chico.
+“If that’s not possible, I don’t know what I’ll do.”

-Reporting by Terray Sylvester; Additional reporting by Brendan O'Brien in Milwaukee, Jonathan Allen in New York; Suzannah Gonzales in Chicago; Writing by Nick Carey; Editing by Matthew Mpoke Bigg and Bernadette Baum
+Reporting by Terray Sylvester; Additional reporting by Brendan O'Brien in Milwaukee, Jonathan Allen in New York; Suzannah Gonzales in Chicago; Writing by Nick Carey and Bill Trott; Editing by Bernadette Baum and Steve Orlofsky